msavin/SteveJobs/PLANS.md

  - Add Jobs.reschedule() to rescheduling a job
  - Update Jobs.clear() to remove jobs that are no longer registered
  - Add jobs history
+ - Make a way to stop the queue across all servers

 **v2.0 - Under Consideration**